romanmarkunas/blog-fibers-intro/blog/blog-fibers-intro.md

 Every time I see an ExecutorService with 400 threads, I have that "it's not ok" feeling (high-five anyone?).
-This is usually introduced as necessary evil to retain application responsive while being blocked by downstream.
+This is usually introduced as necessary evil to retain application responsiveness while being blocked by downstream.
 However there is another way of achieving responsiveness without spinning up expensive OS-level threads.

 Let's consider a ["spherical example in vacuum"](